Popular Stories

 Advertisement

-In fact, it may even be the case that you already own a succulent capable of producing its very own flowers.
-The case with many flowering succulents is that they simply need to be “triggered” with the right conditions to produce their multi-coloured blooms.
+In fact, you might already own a cactus capable of producing its very own flowers.
+They simply need the right conditions to trigger a burst of multi-coloured blooms.

-Here are 10 of our favourite flowering succulents and cacti that will seriously up your garden game.
+Here are 13 of our favourite flowering cacti that will seriously up your garden game.

 Advertisement